eranartzi/ReplyX/README.md

    - Regenerate API keys if compromised

 3. **Monitor for suspicious activity**
-   - Check UltraContext for unusual patterns
+   - Check UltraContext for unusual patterns (bot might comment low quaility - depends on your system prompt)
-   - Watch for Twitter warnings or rate limits
+   - Watch for Twitter warnings or rate limits (Don't worry about this too much, you won't get ban unless you want to act like a jamesbond doing 100 comments in minutes)

 4. **Use a dedicated Twitter account**
-   - Don't use your main personal account
+   - Don't use your main personal account (You can still use your own account for personal braniding, just keep in mind to run the bot in limit mentioned above unless you're using a lots of accounts with IP address rotation, which works if you already done it)
    - Create a professional engagement account

 ---